defiprime/defiprime1/collections/_posts/2019-09-01-Lending-stablecoins-with-defi.md

 ### Update: March, 1, 2020

 Finally, someone got hacked!
 Fulcrum suffered from [two attacks in February](https://unchainedpodcast.com/how-2-defi-attacks-made-almost-1-million-in-profit/), happily, DAI lenders funds wasn't affected.
-But need to mention that after two hacks, users ushered to withdraw funds from Fulcrum pools, and thus bank run happens.
-If you want to get out of the DAI lending pool, you need to look for available liquidity.
-Since I'm not going to pull off the money until the end of experiment, I'll keep it in Fulcrum.
+But need to mention that after two hacks, users rushed to withdraw funds from Fulcrum pools, and thus bank run happens.
+If you want to get out of Fulcrum DAI lending pool, you need to look for available liquidity.
+Since I'm not going to pull off the money until the end of an experiment, I'll keep it in Fulcrum.

 Next update is April, 1, 2020.